Get App

 Importance Of Number 108

-Ever wonder why 108 is such an important number in Hinduism?
-You’ve probably seen it popping up everywhere in the religion, from the number of beads on a mala to the number of names for Hindu deities.
-There’s a reason 108 number is considered a sacred number in Hinduism – it’s deeply symbolic.
-Turns out, 108 represents spiritual completion and wholeness in Hinduism.
-It’s a number that resonates with harmony and unity.
+Ever wonder why number 108 in Hinduism is such a significant number?
+You’ve probably seen it popping up everywhere, from the number of beads on a mala to the number of names for Hindu deities.
+There are several reasons why the 108 number is sacred in Hinduism.

 English CTR